-CORPORATE GOVERNANCE CODE ASSESSMENT REFERENCE TO THE CORPORATE GOVERNANCE REPORT /COMMENTS 1.5.
-Related party transactions Principle: Due to the potential risks that they may ho interest of the company and carried out under market of transparency and adequate supervision. y hold, transactions with related parties should be justified by the rket conditions, subject to principles 1.5.1.
-The management body shall disclose, in the government report or otherwise publicly available, the internal procedure for verification of transactions with related parties.
-Adopted Part 1, chapters 7.1.1. s.
+CORPO RATE GOVERNANCE CODE ASSESSMENT REFERENCE TO THE CORPORATE Governance Report /Comments 1.5.
+Related party transactions Principle: Due to the potential risks that they may justified by the interest of the company and carried of transparency and adequate supervision.
+I.5.1.
+The management body shall disclose, in the government report or otherwise publicly available, the internal procedure for verification of transactions with related parties Adopted Part 1, chapters 7.1.1. s.
 II 10 and 7.1.5 s.
 I 89 1.5.2.
 The management body shall report to the supervisory body the results of the internal procedure for verification of transactions with related parties, including the transactions under review, at least every six months.
 Adopted Part 1, chapter 7.1.1. s.
 II 10 II.
-SHAREHOLDERS AND GENERAL MEETINGS II.A Principle: As an instrument for the efficient functioning of the company and the fulfilment of the corporate purpose of the company, the suitable involvement of the shareholders in matters of corporate governance is a positive factor for the company's governance.
-II.B Principle: The company should stimulate the personal participation of shareholders in general meetings, which is a space for communication by the shareholders with the company's boards and committees and also of reflection about the company itself II.C Principle: The company should implement adequate n at the meeting. neans for shareholde ers to participate and vote at a distance II.1.
+Shareholders and general meetings II.A Principle: As an instrument for the efficient function corporate purpose of the company, the suitable inv governance is a positive factor for the company's g volvement of th II.B Principle: The company should stimulate the pers meetings, which is a space for communication by t committees and also of reflection about the compa he shareholde - II.C Principle: The company should implement adequate a distance at the meeting. ate means for s shareholders to participate and vote a II.1.
 The company should not set an excessively high number of shares to confer voting rights, and it should make its choice clear in the corporate governance report every time its choice entails a diversion from the general rule: that each share has a corresponding vote.
 Adopted Part 1, chapter 7.1.2. s.
 II 12 II.2.
 The company should not adopt mechanisms that make decision making by its shareholders (resolutions) more difficult, specifically, by setting a quorum higher than that established by law.
 Adopted (equivalent explain) Part 1, chapter 7.1.2. s.
 II 14 The company deems that the majorities provided for in Articles 11(2) and (3) of the Bylaws, which are more strict than those defined by law, are justified by the fact that the matters in question are strategic and of structural importance, and as such requiring a broader consensus from shareholders.
-With regard to the majority me to in Article 11(3), this is justified by the fact that the articles in question are aimed at enabling the company to monitor compliance with several legal obligations and ERSE (Energy Services Regulatory Authority) Decision on the full unbundling regime.
+With regard to the majority me to in Article 11(3), this is justified by the fact that the articles in question are aimed at enabling the company to 11.3.
+The company should implement adequate Adopted monitor compliance with several legal obligations and ERSE (Energy Services Regulatory Authority) Decision on the full unbundling regime.
 11.3.
 The company should implement adequate means for shareholders to participate in the General Meeting at a distance, in terms proportional to its size.
 Adopted Part 1, chapter 7.1.2. s.
-Il 12 11.4.
+II 12 II.4.
 The company should also implement appropriate means for the exercise of voting rights at a distance, including by correspondence and by electronic means.
 Adopted Part I, chapter 7.1.2. s.
 II 12